trovit/reffects/README.md

 Reffects is a Javascript framework for developing SPAs using an event-driven unidirectional flow architecture.

 It's based on ClojureScript's re-frame.
-It promotes a functional programming style with the use of the effects as data patterns in which event handlers are pure functions, and effects/coeffects to manage side effects/causes.
+It promotes a functional programming style with the use of the *effects as data* patterns in which event handlers are pure functions, and effects and coeffects are used to manage side effects and side causes, respectively.

 This repository contains all the existing components of the reffects framework: